-More substantial changes arrived inside, where the flowing dashboard has been reworked with higher-mounted, more effective air vents along with more user-friendly stereo and HVAC controls.
-All Elantras save the base model gain a 4.3-inch touchscreen audio system and a rearview camera as standard equipment, while a new navigation system with a seven-inch touchscreen and Pandora radio integration is an optional extra.
+The Elantra recently received a substantial interior overhaul, but even that was not spared by the most recent model refresh.
+The dashboard has been reworked with higher-mounted, more effective air vents along with more user-friendly stereo and HVAC controls.
+All Elantras save the base model gain a 7- or 8-inch touchscreen audio system and a rearview camera as standard equipment, depending on whether you option for models with navigation.

-Hyundai's useful Blue Link telematics service is another new addition to the Elantra, bringing with it a wide variety of function and services like voice text messaging, point-of-interest web search and download, automatic collision notification, and remote vehicle unlocking in addition to traffic, weather, restaurant and nearby gas station information.
+Hyundai's useful Blue Link telematics service is also available on the Elantra, bringing with it a wide variety of function and services like voice text messaging, point-of-interest web search and download, automatic collision notification, and remote vehicle unlocking in addition to traffic, weather, restaurant and nearby gas station information.